chakri68/job-crawler/README.md

 cp .env.example .env                 # then fill in your webhook/bot secrets
 ```

-Secrets are read from a `.env` file in the project root (loaded automatically at
+Secrets live in a `.env` file in the project root — loaded automatically at
-startup via Node's built-in `process.loadEnvFile` — no dependency).
-Real shell
+startup via Node's built-in `process.loadEnvFile`, so no `dotenv`, no extra
-environment variables still take precedence, so you can also just
+dependency, nothing.
+Real shell env vars still win, so `export
-`export DISCORD_WEBHOOK_URL=...` instead.
-Without any of these, alerts fall back
+DISCORD_WEBHOOK_URL=...` works just as well.
+Skip all of it and alerts just print
-to the console.
+to the console — nothing breaks, you just have to go look for them.

 ### Notifiers